javiramos1/azure-devops-mermaid/marketplace/overview.md

 - **Integrated Rendering**: Render Mermaid code tags anywhere in a Markdown file, allowing for the inclusion of complex charts in your documentation with ease.
 - **Azure DevOps Compatibility**: Specifically designed to integrate seamlessly with the Azure DevOps environment, providing a smooth user experience.
-- **Real-Time Visualization**: View changes to your Mermaid charts in real-time within the Azure DevOps environment, ensuring your diagrams are always up-to-date.
 - **Support for Various Chart Types**: Supports a wide range of Mermaid chart types, including flowcharts, sequence diagrams, Gantt charts, and more.
 - **Ease of Use**: Simple to install and use, enabling users to start creating Mermaid charts in their Markdown files quickly.